 – James M. Cole, 2010 – 2015 U.S. Deputy Attorney General

 As part of the 2012 settlement, GSK agreed to pay $2 billion in civil damages to federal and state health care programs, which is the largest civil recovery from a drug company in a single global resolution.
 This includes over $1 million in civil damages to resolve allegations relating to false claims arising from the off-label promotion and kickback allegations relating to nine drugs including Zofran.

 “For a long time, our health care system had been a target for cheaters who thought they could make an easy profit at the expense of public safety, taxpayers, and the millions of Americans who depend on programs like Medicare and Medicaid.”

 – Bill Corr, Deputy Secretary of the Department of Health and Human Services (HHS), regarding the 2012 GSK settlement.

 If so, our successful trial lawyers offer free consultations and will help you determine whether you can take legal action against the manufacturers of Zofran and ondansetron, including global health care giant GlaxoSmithKline.
-All consultations are completely confidential and we don’t collect a fee unless we win your case.
+All consultations are completely confidential and will be conducted at no cost to you.